christianparpart/x0/REWRITE.md

 - [ ] (flow) tag flow handlers to never return (aka. always handle), thus, enabling the compiler to give a warning on dead code after this handler.
-- [ ] fix license fuckup (different license headers in different files) And update year to ..2016 in all

 ### Cleanup Tasks